 You Too Can Present

 Limmud is truly a place where everyone can learn and everyone can teach.
 If you would like to share your knowledge, insight, ideas or passions by leading a session, please tell us in the booking form.
 We will send you a followup email with useful advice and a request for a session title and blurb.

 Limmud sessions can be on an incredibly wide range of subjects.
 Previous years' sessions have included topics as diverse as a The Jews of Nancheng, an improv theatre workshop, cooking workshops, musical performances, a history of the ten commandments, community building in Asia, Jewmba Zumba and the yiddish language.

 This year the majority of Limmud China will take place over shabbat - from sundown on Friday until late Saturday afternoon.
 This will give the event a relaxed, intimate feel.

-In order to ensure that shabbat is inclusive for everyone and that people can celebrate shabbat as they wish, we respectfully ask that in public places everyone keeps shabbat.
+In order to ensure that shabbat is inclusive for everyone and that people can celebrate shabbat as they wish, and in keeping with Limmud tradition around the world, we respectfully ask that in public places everyone keeps shabbat.

 If you are running a session during shabbat we will help you to find creative ways to run the session without using electricity or writing.
 For example, printing handouts in advance.

 This will contribute to a very special, familial atmosphere.